 What are the health benefits of a plant-based diet?

 Studies have shown that fruit and vegetable consumption is linked to a reduced risk of cancer, heart disease, and all-cause mortality.
 (Source) The converse is also true: not eating enough fruits and vegetables increases your risk of developing and dying from certain chronic diseases.

-Eating a diet rich in a variety of fruits, vegetables, whole grains, legumes, mushrooms, nuts and seeds has been proven to:
+Eating a diet rich in a variety of fruits, vegetables, whole grains, legumes, mushrooms, nuts, and seeds has been proven to:

-This is just the tip of the iceberg of what diet rich in whole, unprocessed plant foods can do for our health.
+This is just the tip of the iceberg of what a diet rich in whole, unprocessed plant foods can do for our health.
 More studies are being conducted on the benefits of plant-based diets for numerous additional chronic health conditions.

 Why are plant-based diets so beneficial?

-As a matter of fact, certain “plant-based" diets that include heavy amounts of processed junk foods can be detrimental to health as many of the nutritious components have been stripped from the food during processing.
-They also contain many unwanted ingredients like excess saturated fat, sodium and refined sugars.
-It's food that comes packaged in its most natural, whole form that provides the body what it needs to protect against disease.
+As a matter of fact, "plant-based" diets that include heavy amounts of processed junk foods can be detrimental to health as many of the nutritional components have been stripped from the food during processing.
+They also contain many unwanted ingredients like excess saturated fat, sodium, and refined sugars.
+On the other hand, food in its most natural, whole form provides the body what it needs to protect against disease.

 Going plant-based can be a massively rewarding journey as you explore a variety of new foods while also seeing significant improvements in health.
 If you've been thinking that it's time for you to pay more attention to how you eat, then start piling on the plants!